ci-lhh/blogger-data-test/README.md

 1. Click `Pages` near middle of left-hand menu sidebar
 1. For each page in table below, do following:
-   1. Select page title to load page for editing
+   1. Select title to load for editing
    1. In right-hand menu sidebar, select `Search Description`
-   1. Enter page search description from table below
+   1. Enter search description from table below
    1. In upper-right-hand screen corner, click `Update` button
    1. In upper-left-hand screen corner, click `←` (back) button